If you use e-cigarettes and vape, you probably know first-hand the difficulties surrounding life insurance coverage.

-One of the greatest misconceptions about vaping and life insurance is rate class.
-So much misinformation is all over the internet about whether a person can get non-smoker rates or if they’re stuck paying the smoker tax.
-Let’s talks facts.
+Since so much misinformation is published online, it’s hard to determine whether a person can secure non-smoker rates or if they’re stuck paying the smoker tax.

 The Truth About Vaping And Life Insurance

 Let’s make this very clear from the beginning: